(Disclosure: Some of the links below may be affiliate links)

 I am Mr. The Poor Swiss.
-I am a 31 years old computer scientist, living in Switzerland.
+I am a 31 years old computer scientist living in Switzerland.
 I have just finished my doctorate in Computer Science.
-I am learning about personal finance and investing and trying to improve my finance and especially my savings rate.
+I am learning about personal finance and investing and trying to improve my finances and especially my savings rate.

 Journey to Financial Independence

 What is this blog all about?

 I am trying to communicate my experience on this site along the way to Financial Independence (FI).
 The idea is to motivate me to get better at managing my expenses and income.
 And if I can help some of you along the way, it would be great as well!

 What makes this blog different?

-There are several things that may make this blog from all the other personal finance blogs.
+Several things may make this blog from all the other personal finance blogs.

 - A different perspective I am among the few Swiss (and European) Personal Finance Bloggers.
 So I may have a different perspective than most.

 - Follow the full journey This blog is starting from the early beginning of my finance path.
-This blog started a few months after I finished my Ph.D. so just before the real work starts.
+This blog started a few months after I finished my Ph.D., so just before the real work begins.

 - Transparency I am going to share as most details as possible regarding my finances.
 You should be able to see the full story here!
 If you feel something is missing, please let me know!

 I hope these traits will help make my blog interesting for my readers!